-While on a Bahamas beach vacation it is important to comply with the local rules of etiquette.
+While on a Bahamas beach vacation, it is important to comply with the local rules of etiquette.
 One of them is that bathing suits are only worn on the beach.
 If you don’t want to go directly back to your hotel, bring a coverup to wear when you leave the beach.
 Dress codes are more flexible on the laid-back Out Islands.
 Casual summer clothing is accepted during the day, but bring a sweater or cardigan for the cooler evenings if you travel during the winter months.

 Nudity is against the law in the Bahamas.
-However, some secluded places tolerate topless sunbathing, but if a beach has a few people who think clothing is an option it doesn’t mean that such behaviour is accepted, so we recommend respecting the local rules.
+However, some secluded places tolerate topless sunbathing, but if a beach has a few people who think clothing is an option it doesn’t mean that such behavior is accepted, so we recommend respecting the local rules.

 Bahamian specialties to eat and drink